Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{Code Translation:}

 This task involves converting code from one PL to another while keeping the functionality the same, which is critical in scenarios such as migrating legacy systems and adopting modern frameworks.
-In this work, we focus on code translation between Java and C\# for experiments.
-For simplicity, we use Java$\rightarrow$C\# to denote Java-to-C\# translation while using C\#$\rightarrow$Java to denote the opposite.
+In this work, we focus on code translation from Java to C\#, and Python to Java for experiments, denoted as Java$\rightarrow$C\# and Python$\rightarrow$Java for simplicity.